sage-code/.github/profile/contribute.md

 ## Students

 As a student, you can have access to extra resources, not available for guests.
-This include secret links and voice rooms where we share presentations and schedule work sessions.
-Students can make PR requests for any of our projects.
-We grant direct access to specific training projects so you don't need to fork some of the projects.
+This include secret links and stage rooms where we share presentations and schedule work sessions.
+Students can make PR requests for open source projects.
+We grant direct access to these projects so you don't need to fork.

 ## Developers

 To become a developer on Sage-Code you must be active on Discord.
 Post some info about your goals and skills on our #team channel and read the rules.
-An instructor will send you DM for an interview and will assign you the role.
-Developers have direct access to all our projects and can work in developer branches.
+An mentor will send you DM for an interview and will assign you the role.
+Developers have direct access to some of our private projects and can work in developer branches.

-## Instructors
+## Mentor

-Sage-Code instructors are professional developers with experience that we can trust.
+Sage-Code mentors are professional developers with experience that we can trust.
 Instructors are moderators and code maintainers.
 As an instructor you can accept PR from students and you can merge code into main branch.
-To become an instructor you need to pass several exams and prove your skills.
-Instructors are our partners and have access to private Sage-Code projects.
+To become an mentor you need to pass several exams and prove your skills.
+Mentors are our partners, and they have access to all private projects.
+Mentors can create testimonial pages for other develipers or students.

 # Work environment